Lake City DUI Defense Attorneys

 If you have been arrested and charged with a DUI, you need to contact an experienced attorney as soon as possible.
 Under Florida law, a DUI is a criminal offense.
 In addition to the stress and expense of a criminal trial, a conviction might cause you to lose your job, have to pay expensive fines, and possibly serve time in jail.
 A seasoned DUI criminal defense attorney can advocate for your rights and fight to get the best outcome for your charges.

-Whether you were arrested in Columbia County and are still in jail, were released, or you are seeking a DUI attorney for a friend or family member, call the experienced DUI criminal defense attorney at Meldon Law that serve Lake City at (954) 334-1276 to discuss your case and determine the best path forward for your situation.
+Whether you were arrested in Columbia County and are still in jail, were released, or you are seeking a DUI attorney for a friend or family member, call the experienced Lake City DUI defense attorney at Meldon Law that serve Lake City at 800-373-8000 to discuss your case and determine the best path forward for your situation.

 Meldon Law’s Results Defending Criminal DUI Charges

 The criminal defense attorneys at Meldon Law have years of experience defending clients who have been charged with DUIs.
 Their committed legal team has helped clients get charges dropped, get charges reduced to a lesser offense like reckless driving, and get fines and jail time reduced in more than 100 cases in Florida courts.
 Whether this is your first DUI or you are a repeat offender, you are guaranteed certain rights as you go through the legal process.
 The legal team at Meldon Law advocates for their clients’ rights and diligently pursues the best possible outcome for their cases.

 How Does Florida Define Driving Under the Influence (DUI)?

 Florida law clearly defines what constitutes a DUI in their statutes.
 Under Florida law, a person is guilty of driving under the influence if:

 - They are driving or in actual physical control of a motor vehicle and

 - They are under the influence of alcohol or a controlled substance to the extent their normal faculties are impaired or